xinjiewang1998/Azul-game/README.md

 ### Placing tiles on the floor
 The floor can hold at most 7 tiles.
 If you would place more tiles onto the floor, they are placed into the discard pile instead.
-If you would place the first player tile (see [encoding game state](https://gitlab.cecs.anu.edu.au/comp1110/dev/comp1110-ass2-dev#encoding-game-state) below) on the floor when the floor is full, you should swap the last tile with the first player tile, placing the last tile into the discard pile, and the first player tile onto the floor. *The first player tile cannot be placed in the discard pile.*
+If you would place the first player tile (see [encoding game state](https://gitlab.cecs.anu.edu.au/comp1110/dev/comp1110-ass2-dev#encoding-game-state) below) on the floor when the floor is full, you should swap the last tile on the floor with the first player tile, placing the last tile into the discard pile, and the first player tile onto the floor. *The first player tile cannot be placed in the discard pile.*

 ### 2. Mosaic-tiling/Scoring